M64GitHub/zigreSID/README.md

 ### 🔊 Example: Real-Time Playback (SDL)
-If you’re fine with SDL, the `SdlDumpPlayer` struct provides a convenient way to handle playback.
-It fully manages SDL initialization, audio callbacks, and buffer generation internally, making playback effortless.
-Since it runs in the background, playback is non-blocking.
-More detailed examples can be found in the sections below.
+If you're using SDL, the `SdlDumpPlayer` struct offers a hassle-free way to handle playback.
+It fully manages SDL initialization, audio callbacks, and buffer generation, making playback effortless and non-blocking.
+Since it runs in the background, your program remains fully responsive.

+For more detailed examples, check the sections below.

 ```zig
 const std = @import("std");